wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 That's to say, we cannot use Smarty for GWA2 in PHP and Velocity for GWA2 in Java.

-There do have a few of template languages and engines which meet the desirable requirements, but most of them are proprietary software sets and cannot be used in open source as GWA2.
+There does have a few of template languages and engines which meet the desirable requirements, but most of them are proprietary software sets and cannot be used in open source as GWA2.

 Therefore, the searching space left for us is limited and an encouraged option is to create a new template language and engine.